jessebmiller/volition/README.md

     ```bash
     volition
     ```
     (Starts a new interactive session.
+History is saved in `.volition/history/`.
 Type `exit` or press Enter on an empty line to quit.
-Type `new` to discard the current session and start fresh.)
+Type `new` to discard the current session and start fresh within the project.)

 *   **Single Turn (Non-interactive):**
     ```bash
     volition --turn "Refactor the error handling in src/main.rs"
     ```
     (Runs a single query, prints the response, and exits.
-Creates a new conversation history.)
+Creates a new conversation history in `.volition/history/`.)

-**Managing Conversations:**
+**Managing Conversations (within the current project):**

 *   **List Recent Conversations:**
     ```bash